Menu

 Mittsy and Ockie

 Mittsy is a Behaviorist at Lake Mills Veterinary Clinic.
 In addition to in-clinic behavioral help, she teaches classes for puppies and adult dogs here at the clinic.
-She also offers private lessons and home visits for dogs and cats in Lake Mills, Jefferson, Fort Atkinson and other nearby communities.
+She also offers private lessons and home visits for dogs and cats in Lake Mills, Jefferson, Fort Atkinson, and other nearby communities, within about a 70-mile radius of Johnson Creek.

 A CPDT-KA certified trainer, Mittsy has been working in animal behavior since 1998.
 She has worked with dogs and cats in clinics, animal shelters, and rescue organizations, including training, behavior assessment, and enrichment programs.
 She has also developed enrichment and conditioning programs for zoo animals, including bats, parrots, chimpanzees, baboons and dingoes, since 1999.